 Information security risks relate to the loss of confidentiality, integrity and availability of data within the scope of the information safety management system.

 ISO/IEC 27032 (2022)

-Similar to safety, also the security standard [10] refers to risk management instead of risk absense and [13] focuses on internet/cyber security.
+Similar to safety, the security standard [14] also refers to risk management instead of risk absence, and [17] focuses on internet/cyber security.